 - We strongly encourage you to use the class newsgroup (su.class.cs255) as your first line of defense for the programming projects.
-TAs will be monitoring the newsgroup daily and, who knows, maybe someone else has already answered your question. - In addition to the newsgroup, we will also be maintaining a Programming Assignment FAQ on the course web page, be sure to check it frequently.
+TAs will be monitoring the newsgroup daily and, who knows, maybe someone else has already answered your question - As a last resort, you can email the staff at cs255ta@cs.stanford.edu.